SkyTruth/mtm/Canopy_Height/README.md

 python3 Canopy_Height/code/post_processing/gap_fill.py
 ```

-At this stage, clip each county raster to its border to eliminate overlapping data between counties and mosaic them into region-wide rasters in QGIS, then re-upload to the FINAL_MOSACS_DIR in GCS. gap_fill.py may be used again to interpolate any single-pixel gaps between counties resulting from raster misalignment.
+At this stage, clip each county raster to its border to eliminate overlapping data between counties and mosaic them into region-wide rasters in QGIS, then re-upload to /final_mosaics/ in the GCS bucket. gap_fill.py may be used again to interpolate any single-pixel gaps between counties resulting from raster misalignment.

 5. cog_converter.py --> Converts a raster into a Cloud Optimized GeoTIFF so that it can be imported as an Earth Engine asset.
 ```shell
 python3 Canopy_Height/code/post_processing/cog_converter.py
 ```

-The CHM does not perform well on water features and does not differentiate between vegetation and built structures, so the final product is optionally masked with a water / urban mask layer from the US Census Bureau.
+The CHM does not perform well on water features and does not differentiate between vegetation and built structures, so the final product is optionally masked in Earth Engine with a water / urban mask layer from the US Census Bureau.
 This mask is an unbuffered version of the mask used for the MTM detection model.

+The following script is used only for metadata analysis:

 6. point_density.py --> Takes a random sample of 50 LAZ tiles from a LiDAR project and calculates the average point density.
 ```shell